 We love good food here at Sussex Exclusive and we love it even more if it’s quick and easy to make, healthy and supports local!
 Which is one of the reasons we got very excited when a few years ago we stumbled across Pollyanna’s Kitchen.
-Pollyanna is a Sussex girl, with a love of food.
-In fact to quote the lady herself, “Food is my passion, it’s my art and I believe I was born to do it”.
+Pollyanna is a Sussex girl, with a love of food and we’re delighted that she agreed to share her delicious BBQ salmon recipe.

-Knowing that not all of us either have her gift in the kitchen or the time to search out those key fresh, local ingredients, a few years ago, Pollyanna developed her unique Chillish®, a flavoured chilli oil with gooey caramelised onion, chilli and garlic “gubbins” that lies at the bottom of the jar for a much stronger, richer kick.
-During lockdown, when shopping trips were rare, our jar of Chillish® became indispensable spicing up pasta, salads, roasts and more or less anything that needed some sparkle.
+Knowing that not all of us either have her gift in the kitchen or the time to search out those key fresh, local ingredients, Pollyanna developed her unique range of flavoured oils with gooey caramelised onion, chilli and garlic “gubbins” that lies at the bottom of the jar.
+And now the weather is finally turning milder (please) and spring is in the air, Pollyanna has shared this super easy but taste-punching recipe for barbecued salmon recipe!

 Barbecued salmon fillets

 Incredibly quick and easy, this recipe is healthy and utterly mouthwatering.

 2 tbsp – Just the Gubbins®

 These fillets go onto the BBQ in a tin foil parcel.
 Begin by making a “leak-proof” foil parcel around the fillets.
 To do this, you simply take a large sheet of foil, fold it in half and then add the fillets.
 Fold up the edges around the salmon.

 In a cup, mix together the Garlish® oil (adding a bit of the crush) and the Just the Gubbins®.
 Mix them together well, then pour over the salmon fillets.
 Ensure the fillets are well coated, then crunch the foil “lid” over the top, sealing them in.